victoriamata/readme-generator/README.md

    * [Tests](#tests)
    * [Questions](#questions)
    ## Installation:
-   Enter "npm init -y" into the terminal to create a package.json file, in which "type": "module" will need to be added.
+   Enter "npm init -y" into your terminal to create a package.json file, in which "type": "module" will need to be added.
 Then run "npm i inquirer" to install the module.
    ## Usage:
-   Node.JS
+   Using Node.JS
    ## License:
    [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
    [Click to read more!](https://opensource.org/licenses/MIT)